kelvinou01/effective-handbook/content/chapters/the-effectiveness-mindset.md

         answer="The human brain isn't wired to comprehend the difference between a billion and a million, or to have stable relationships with >150 people."
       ></orbit-prompt>
       <orbit-prompt
+        question="What's the name given to the problem that humans can't intuitively feel the scope of large problems?" answer="Scope insensitivity."
+      ></orbit-prompt>
+      <orbit-prompt
         cloze="Caring about the world isn’t about having a gut feeling that corresponds to the amount of suffering in the world; it’s about {doing the right thing anyway}."
       ></orbit-prompt>
       <orbit-prompt
-        question="What does it mean to 'shut up and multiply'?" answer="Take into account scope insensitivity, instead of asking your gut feeling about how much you care about something."
+        question="What does it mean to 'shut up and multiply'?" answer="Take into account scope insensitivity, instead of asking your gut feeling (care-o-meter) about how much you care about something."
       ></orbit-prompt>
     </orbit-reviewarea>
   </body>